-In this ebook, you'll learn how to create a structured onboarding program that will set you apart from the crowd.
-We'll help you identify the key components of onboarding and show you how to integrate them into your culture to create a powerful, lasting impression.
+In this ebook, you'll learn how to create a structured orientation program that will set your healthcare facility apart from the crowd.
+We'll help you identify the key components of orientation and show you how to integrate them into your culture to create a powerful, lasting impression.

 But onboarding doesn't happen in isolation (that would be sad).
-It's also part of the larger employee learning and development journey.
+It's also part of the larger healthcare professional learning and development journey.
 So, we'll also explore how to create a culture of continuous learning-and reap the benefits that come with it.